 4. You can do a lot to lower risk factors

 Sometimes, bringing down your risk factors is literally in your hands.
 Some people assume that arthritis is genetic and you are fated to suffer from bad joints if you were unfortunate enough to have the condition run in your family.
 But this isn’t always the case.
-You can maintain a healthy weight, avoid smoking, wear protective gear like compression sleeves during strenuous activity.
+You can maintain a healthy weight, avoid smoking, wear protective gear like compression sleeves or brace during strenuous activity.
 All these things are simple and easy enough to do.
 Your joints will thank you for it in the future.